beam-community/elixir-companies/README.md

 #### Payment

 * [Spreedly](https://www.spreedly.com) ([Github](https://github.com/spreedly)) - Spreedly believes the best payment experience derives from excellent software combined with business flexibility.
 Durham, NC, USA.
+* [TestingPays](https://testingpays.com) ([GitHub](https://github.com/TestingPays/)) - TestingPays makes integrating and testing your payment systems easier by providing tips, guides and allowing you to simulate payment gateway responses.
+We power our apps in browser live tail using elixir channels (replacing ActionCable).
+We are based in Dublin Ireland.

 #### Performance Management